Pylons/pyramid/docs/narr/viewconfig.rst

 ``custom_predicates``
   If ``custom_predicates`` is specified, it must be a sequence of references to custom predicate callables.
-Use custom predicates when no set of predefined predicates do what you need.
 Custom predicates can be combined with predefined predicates as necessary.
 Each custom predicate callable should accept two arguments, ``context`` and ``request``, and should return either ``True`` or ``False`` after doing arbitrary evaluation of the context resource and/or the request.
 If all callables return ``True``, the associated view callable will be considered viable for a given request.

-  If ``custom_predicates`` is not specified, no custom predicates are used.

-``predicates``
-  Pass a key/value pair here to use a third-party predicate registered via :meth:`pyramid.config.Configurator.add_view_predicate`.
-More than one key/value pair can be used at the same time.
+  This parameter is kept around for backward compatibility.

+  .. deprecated:: 1.5
+     See section below for new-style custom predicates.

+``**predicates``
+  Extra keyword parameters are used to invoke custom predicates, defined in your app or by third-party packages extending Pyramid and registered via :meth:`pyramid.config.Configurator.add_view_predicate`.
+Use custom predicates when no set of predefined predicates do what you need.
 See :ref:`view_and_route_predicates` for more information about third-party predicates.